 This is okay.
 Allow the grief process to happen, and be wise about the boundaries you have around that relationship.
 The closer someone is to you, the more important it is they have similar values to you.
 And when you do disagree, remember to have grace—we are all just people after all.

 Are you experiencing division in a relationship due to your political values?
 Are political issues and their prominence causing you anxiety or feelings of intense anger?
-Here’s what you need to do: contact Colleen on 0434 337 245 or Duncan on 0434 331 243 for a FREE 10-minute phone consultation on how we can best help you, or press book now to book on our online diary.
+Here’s what you need to do: contact Colleen on 0434 337 245 or Duncan on 0434 331 243 for a FREE 10-minute phone consultation on how we can best help you, or press book now.